 This is the biggest decision you will make regarding your purchases.
 It’s important to get this one right.
 As I mentioned above your price point will depend on your passion and your drive.
 It’s important to be honest with yourself if you think you are doing archery for a long time.

 When I started out I purchased a cheap bow and I don’t regret it today because I wasn’t really sure what to do and how it would be like to do archery.
-You can find what bow I recommend here (Link to the recommended bow)

 Choosing your arrows has to match your desires.
 If you want to go bow hunting you need arrows for hunting, if you want to shoot at targets you need arrows suitable for that.
 Arrows comes in different matierials.
 The most common is aluminum, wood, carbon, fiberglass and composite arrows.
 I am not going to tell you about all the different arrows because there are only a few i actually recommend you to use.